TimMikeladze/slack-manifest/README.md

 ### Validating app manifest

 A manifest file can be validated using the `-v` flag.
-The manifest file is automatically before any write operations.
+The manifest file is automatically validated before a create or update operation.

 ```shell
 slack-manifest -v -m ./manifest.json -at <accessToken>